arwells-research-group/.github/profile/README.md

 - quantum optics and coherence
 - astrophysical kinematics
 - vacuum geometry and Casimir/MEMS modeling

+Formal information-theoretic work (e.g., compression and representation trade-offs) is included where it provides cross-domain constraints or bridges to machine learning and cognitive systems.

 > Start with **dft-core-theory**.
 The pinned repositories are the primary entry points.